top of page

 ✔︎ Only allow flying in good weather conditions

-AUTONOMOUS FLIGHT
+SEMI-AUTONOMOUS FLIGHT

-✔︎ Automatic wind speed, direction adjustments
+✔︎ Automatic wind compensation

 AIRSPACE MANAGEMENT